Volvulus: Causes

-Midgut volvulus occurs in people (usually babies) that are predisposed because of congenital intestinal malrotation.
-Segmental volvulus occurs in people of any age, usually with a predisposition because of abnormal intestinal contents (e.g. meconium ileus) or adhesions.
+Midgut volvulus occurs in people (usually babies) who are predisposed because of congenital intestinal malrotation.
+Segmental volvulus occurs in people of any age, usually with a predisposition because of abnormal intestinal contents (e.g., meconium ileus) or adhesions.
 Volvulus of the cecum, transverse colon, or sigmoid colon occurs, usually in adults, with only minor predisposing factors such as redundant (excess, inadequately supported) intestinal tissue and constipation.